Index dataset: GTN-G Glacier Regions

 Spatial coverage: global

 The data might be subject to errors and inaccuracies.
-Hence, we strongly suggest to perform data quality checks and, in case of ambiguities, to contact us as well as the investigators and sponsoring agencies of the glaciers.
+Hence, we strongly suggest to perform data quality checks and, in case of ambiguities, to contact us.

 |release date||doi||metadata||data download||online access|